DustinWestGlow/AWSC9-Code/README.md

-# Dustin-s-Programs
+# Dustin's Remote Code Environment
-Mainly Python from books and ideas.
-Mainly AWS Cloud9.
+Mainly Python from books and ideas coded in AWS Cloud9.

-**Dustin West** is exploring ideas,<br>
+**Dustin West** is exploring code,<br>
-branching a readme editing branch,<br>
-and committing it to the main branch.
+taking courses,<br>
+and implementing book material.

 This sir, is a Github (Git?) tutorial from a beginner.
 <br>
+I'm trying to learn Git, Github, and VCS.
 ## Thanks.